Home page

 sgs4.jpg (67476 bytes)

-The geological exhibit featured pictures of Saudi Arabia's most interesting caves.
+The SGS geological exhibit featured pictures of Saudi Arabia's most interesting caves.
 Visitors were amazed that such beauty can be found beneath a barren desert.

 sgs5.jpg (105541 bytes)